scuzzydude/asimov/asimov.md

 The real problem in economics is more complicated.
 When you measure things in dollars, you have to use it as fraction.
 Dollars per pound of rice.
 Dollars per barrel of oil.
 Dollars per acre of farmland.
 Dollars per item for a manufactured good.
 How about a song?

 They do try to measure these things.
 A Gold Single in the United States sold 500,000 units.
 You could measure revenue per song.
 Neither reflect the real value of a song to humankind.
-The Houston Rockets merchandise sales in 1994 do not reflect the value of 1994 Championship to the city of Houston.
+The Houston Rockets merchandise sales in 1994 do not reflect the value of 1994 Championship to the City of Houston.
 Nor does Red Hat's stock price reflect the true value of Linux to mankind.
 All these things are genius, the product of mankind's creativity, and add tremendous value to society.

 With asimov, you have a unit of measure for man's genius.
 In both economics and engineering, we make use of approximations and equivalencies.
 This is exactly the way those economists do things.
 They might have fancy titles and degrees and smoke pipes, but at the end of the day it's just fantasy sports with economic data.
 Since I have no formal training as an economist, I won't make an economic argument.
 I know when to stay in my lane.
 I'll use psychohistory, which is a made-up science.
 I'm an expert in fiction.
 I didn't have the internet or cable television growing up, so I read a lot.